2oka4/Test_task/README.md

 # Test task

-This is a Streamlit-powered Retrieval-Augmented Generation (RAG) application that allows users to query across multiple issues of DeepLearning.AI’s newsletter, **The Batch**, using both **textual content and visual elements** (e.g. image captions extracted via vision-language models).
+This is a Multimodal RAG application that allows users to query across multiple articles from https://www.deeplearning.ai/the-batch/, using both textual and media content.

 ---

 ##  Features

 -  **Web Scraping**: Automatically scrapes articles and images from multiple issues of *The Batch* using their URL structure.
--  **Text Chunking**: Splits large article content into semantically manageable chunks using `RecursiveCharacterTextSplitter`.
 -  **Vector Search**: Indexes textual and vision-derived content using `OllamaEmbeddings` and performs similarity search for relevant context.
 -  **Multimodal Reasoning**: Uses `OllamaLLM` with image bindings to extract contextual descriptions from article images.
 -  **Chat QA Interface**: Ask any question about the content of the scraped issues and receive concise answers with 3-sentence summaries.